Updated May 8, 2026

 Hot Suppa

 Get to this Southern-inspired brunch spot early, as they only allow one dog on the patio at a time.
-Specialities include chicken & waffles and pulled pork breakfast sandwiches, available from morning until 2 pm.
+Specialties include chicken & waffles and pulled pork breakfast sandwiches, available from morning until 2 pm.

 Location: 703 Congress St, Portland, ME 04102